tiaradwiputri/time-series/quiz.md

 ## Model Evaluation Quiz

 6. Based on the error result we have got, which of this following statement about model evaluation using error measure is TRUE?
- - [ ] using ARIMA model, the average error for each forecasting result is 11.6%
+ - [ ] using ARIMA model, the mean absolute of percentage error for each forecasting result is 11.6%
- - [ ] using Holt-Winters model, the average error of each forecasting result is around 11.6 theft event
+ - [ ] using Holt-Winters model, the mean absolute of percentage error for each forecasting result is around 11.6 theft event
- - [ ] the MAPE difference between ARIMA and Holt-Winters model by 1.1%
+ - [ ] the mean absolute of percentage error difference between ARIMA and Holt-Winters model by 1.1%

 # Model evaluation (Assumtion Checking)